Growing Dahlias from Seed and overwintering tubers

 Perfect for pollinators, as cut flowers and for bold borders, we absolutely love the diversity of plants that can be grown from seed.

 I first attempted these many years ago, with a tray of seed under my living room radiator.
-It was so successful it led me to grow them every year since and as you collect your own seed at the end of each summer, your collecting a huge batch of genetics for the following year!
+It was so successful it led me to grow them every year since and as you collect your own seed at the end of each summer, you’re collecting a huge batch of genetics for the following year!

 An essential flower for any gardener who wants to encourage the bees!
 These flowers are bold and dramatic, attracting so many pollinators to the garden!